On the Way to Inbox: Email Authentication and Infrastructure

 Going with the de-listing procedure makes sense if you use a dedicated IP address.
 If you are on shared IP, your email service provider which controls the IP should take care of it.

-With the right tool like GlockApps Bounce Monitor, you can receive advanced bounce email analytics for each sender, provider, bounce type, and reason, and quickly find out the weak sides of your email program.
+With the tool like GlockApps Bounce Tracker, you can receive advanced bounce email analytics for each sender, provider, bounce type, and reason, and quickly find out the weak sides of your email program.

 There are different methods to authenticate messages.
 Ideally, you must implement all of them to show mailbox providers that the message really comes from you and that it wasn’t altered in the transmit.
 Messages that passed authentication checks have much more chances to be delivered to the Inbox.